JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 A list of five weights that are used in the derivation of transform domain prediction of RAHT coefficients when subnode prediction is enabled.

+### `--rahtInterPredictionEnabled=0|1`
+Controls the use of transform domain prediction of RAHT coefficients from motion compensated reference frame.

+### `--rahtModeLevel=INT-VALUE`
+Controls the RAHT level from which the prediction mode is signaled.

 ### `--qp=INT-VALUE`
 Attribute's luma quantization parameter.